- What is depression?

 How I found my way back

 It all began with one simple question, “What is the most important thing to me ?”.
 Anybody who knows me would say the most important thing to me is my family.
 It became clear I have a decision to make.
 I either accept help and enjoy my family or refuse help from the professionals, support from my family and live in sadness and self-loathing.
 It took every ounce of strength in me to accept help and acknowledge that even the strongest among us are not immune to depression.
 Accepting help is the best thing one could do when dealing with mental health.
-There is no quick fix to getting out of the rabbit hole of mental health, it takes effort, patience, empathy for self, consistency, and understanding to see a positive result.
+There is no quick fix to getting out of the rabbit hole of mental illness, it takes effort, patience, empathy for self, consistency, and understanding to see a positive result.

 What helps me?